NebulaTris/InterviewPrepKit/README.md

 6. [LeetCode 75](#leetcode-75)
 7. [LeetCode 150](#leetcode-150)

-## Algorithms
+## System Design
-Explore a curated collection of classic and essential algorithms to sharpen your problem-solving skills.
-From sorting and searching to dynamic programming, we've covered it all.
+Explore resources and practice problems to enhance your system design skills.
+Dive into discussions on scalable architecture and learn to design systems that meet real-world demands.

 ## Data Structures
 Master fundamental data structures such as arrays, linked lists, trees, and graphs.
 Understand when and how to use each structure efficiently.